compas-dev/compas/docs/api.rst

 In cases where both tuples and lists, or other types of "positionally ordered collections of items", are acceptable as input parameters we use ``sequence[float]``.
 A sequence containing a known set of multiple types is denoted with ``sequence[float or int]``.

-If a function requires as input a tuple or a list with a sepcific structure, we simply write ``[float, float, float]``, for example for XYZ coordinates, without "tuple" or "list" in front of the brackets.
+If a function requires as input a tuple or a list with a specific structure, we simply write ``[float, float, float]``, for example for XYZ coordinates, without "tuple" or "list" in front of the brackets.
 To specify a nested lists of such objects, we use ``list[[float, float, float]]``,